 Contact & Booking

-Ready to book your 2015 holiday?
-Want to learn more about cruising on the Athos on the historic Canal du Midi?
+Ready to book your holiday, or want to learn more about the Athos or the historic Canal du Midi?
+Please write to us below.

 Get in touch

-Please use this form to contact us with questions or to book your holiday.
+Please use this form to contact us with questions or to book your Canal du Midi cruise holiday.
 You’ll receive a response within 48 hours.

 13 rue Abbé Gouttes